SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/03-Real-Number-Types.md

 - NOTE: The `f` suffix in the first statement!

-- Real numbers are by default interpreted as double.
+- Real numbers are interpreted as double by default

-- One should explicitly convert them to float
+- You should explicitly convert them to float
 [/slide]

 [slide hideTitle]
 # Problem: Pounds to Dollars
-[code-task title="Pounds to Dollars" taskId="java-fund-Data-Types-Pounds-to-Dollars" executionType="tests-execution" executionStrategy="java-code" requiresInput]
+[code-task title="Problem: Pounds to Dollars" taskId="java-fund-data-types-lab-pounds-to-dollars" executionType="tests-execution" executionStrategy="java-code" requiresInput]
 [code-editor language=java]
 ```
 import java.util.Scanner;